google/starlark-go/doc/spec.md

 A load statement requires at least two "arguments".
 The first must be a literal string; it identifies the module to load.
-Its interpretation is determined by the application into which the Skylark interpreter is embedded, and is not specified here.
+Its interpretation is determined by the application into which the Starlark interpreter is embedded, and is not specified here.

 During execution, the application determines what action to take for a load statement.
-A typical implementation locates and executes a Skylark file, populating a cache of files executed so far to avoid duplicate work, to obtain a module, which is a mapping from global names to values.
+A typical implementation locates and executes a Starlark file, populating a cache of files executed so far to avoid duplicate work, to obtain a module, which is a mapping from global names to values.